secretGeek/today-i-learned-staging/docker/the_basics.md

 When a container is running, you can copy files to or from it, using `docker cp {FROM_PATH} {TO_PATH}`.

-e.g.To copy a file *from* a container called "my_container", to your local file system's current path:
+e.g. To copy a file *from* a container called "my_container", to your local file system's current path:

 	docker cp my_container:/var/www/html/.htaccess ./

-And conversely, to copy a file from your local file system to a path on a running container:
+And conversely, to copy a file from your local file system to a path on a running container called "my_container":

 	docker cp ./.htaccess my_container:/var/www/html/.htaccess